shermp/Kobo-UNCaGED/README.md

 # Kobo-UNCaGED
 Kobo-UNCaGED is a program for Kobo eink readers for connecting wirelessly to Calibre.
 It makes use of my [UNCaGED](https://github.com/shermp/UNCaGED) library.
 It is licenced under the AGPL-3.0 licence.

-**Kobo-UNCaGED is currently ALPHA software.
-While I don't have any major issues with it, testing has been relatively limited, and I can't guarentee a problem free experience.
+**While I don't have any major issues with Kobo-UNCaGED, testing has been relatively limited, and I can't guarentee a problem free experience.
 If your ebook library is important to you, backup your Kobo user partition before use!**

+**Very large ebook libraries on your Kobo will likely cause issues.
+If you have thousands of books on your device, proceed with caution!**

 ## About
 Kobo-UNCaGED runs on any Kobo with modern firmware (earliest version unknown).
 It is designed to be run from within the Kobo environment (Nickel), and allows you to connect your Kobo to Calibre using its wireless driver.
 This is the same connection/protocol that Calibre Companion (for Android) uses, and I decided why couldn't the rest of us join in the wireless fun?